gbmhunter/blog/content/pages/electronics/components/sensors/ultrasonic-sensors/_index.md

 {{< figure src="/images/2013/12/graph-of-audible-and-ultrasound-frequency-range-with-subsections.png" width="561px" caption="A graph showing the audible and ultrasound ranges of the sound spectrum, with subsections.
-Image from http://www.olympus-ims.com/data/File/panametrics/UT-technotes.en.pdf." caption-position="bottom" >}}
+Image from http://www.olympus-ims.com/data/File/panametrics/UT-technotes.en.pdf."  >}}